plone/plone-vs-snippets/README.md

 * [plone.org (Community)](https://plone.org)

 Currently this extension provides a good set of XML-Registry and Supermodel Snippets, as well as Python Snippets.
-You also have useful ``plone.autoform`` Snippets to setup fieldsets and custom widgets.
+You also have useful ``plone.autoform`` and ZCML permission Snippets to setup fieldsets and custom widgets.

 ### Plone XML (supermodel) Snippets for VS Code